On adaptive posterior concentration rates

 The pre-metric $d$ geometrises the statistical model and does not depend on the loss function nor the rate.
 At this point, one might think of $d$ as the Hellinger distance.
-If $\epsilon_n \rightarrow 0,$ only the local behaviour of $d$ plays a role in the definition of $\Omega(\epsilon_n, \Theta, \ell),$ which gives slightly more flexibility and allows to take for instance $d$ as the $L^2$-metric in the Gaussian white noise model.
-The precise conditions that determine $d$ are stated in Theorem \ref{th:lowerbound} and Theorem \ref{th:uppbound}.
-Explicit computations are developed in Section \ref{sec:lower}.
+If $\epsilon_n \rightarrow0$, only the local behaviour of $d$ plays a role in the definition of $\Omega(\epsilon_n, \Theta, \ell)$, which gives slightly more flexibility and allows to take, for instance, $d$ as the $L^2$-metric in the Gaussian white noise model.
+The precise conditions that determine $d$ are stated in Theorems~\ref{thlowerbound}~and~\ref{thuppbound}.
+Explicit computations are developed in Section~\ref{seclower}.

-The exponent $\Omega(\epsilon_n, \Theta, \ell)$ appearing in \eqref{lowerbound informal} is a dual formulation of the modulus of continuity introduced in \citet{donoho:liu} and further considered by \citet{cai:low:06}, \citet{Cai:Low:Zhao:04}, see Section \ref{further:biblio}.
-Theorem \ref{th:lowerbound} also admits a stronger local version: $\epsilon_n$ can be a function of $\theta$ also in a manner similar to the between classes modulus of continuity of \citet{cai:low:04}.
-Another important consequence is that there are limitations of the commonly employed proof strategy for derivation of posterior concentration rates, see Section \ref{subsec:conseq}.\\
+The exponent $\Omega(\epsilon_n, \Theta, \ell)$ appearing in (\ref {lowerboundinformal}) is a dual formulation of the modulus of continuity introduced in \cite{donoholiu} and further considered by Cai and Low \cite{cailow06}, Cai, Low and Zhao \cite{CaiLowZhao04}; see Section~\ref{furtherbiblio}.
+Theorem~\ref{thlowerbound} also admits a stronger local version: $\epsilon_n$ can be a function of $\theta$ also in a manner similar to the between classes modulus of continuity of Cai and Low \cite{cailow04}.
+Another important consequence is that there are limitations of the commonly employed proof strategy for derivation of posterior concentration rates; see Section~\ref{subsecconseq}.

-In Section \ref{sec:WN}, we address question (II) and explicitly construct a prior -- in the family of spike and slab priors -- that achieves the lower bound of Theorem \ref{th:lowerbound} in the white noise model simultaneously over a collection of H\"older balls $\mathcal H(\beta, L)$ for $\beta \in {\mathcal I}$, where ${\mathcal I}$ is a compact subset of $(0,\infty)$.
-Recasting $Y^n$ into a regular wavelet basis (see {\it e.g.} \citet{cohen:2000} and \citet{cdv:1998}), we obtain the sequence model
+In Section~\ref{secWN}, we address question (II) and explicitly construct a prior---in the family of spike and slab priors---that achieves the lower bound of Theorem~\ref{thlowerbound} in the white noise model simultaneously over a collection of H\"older balls $\mathcal H(\beta, L)$ for $\beta\in{\mathcal I}$, where ${\mathcal I}$ is a compact subset of $(0,\infty)$.
+Recasting $Y^n$ into a regular wavelet basis (see, e.g., \cite{cohen2000} and \cite {cdv1998}), we obtain the sequence model

 where $k \in I_j$ is a location parameter at scale $2^{-j}$ with $I_j$ having approximately $2^j$ terms, and the $\epsilon_{j,k}$ are i.i.d. standard normal.
 The spike and slab prior is constructed as follows: for $j$ less than a maximal resolution level\footnote{In the sequel, we adopt the notation for positive sequences: $a_n \lesssim b_n$ if $\limsup_n a_n/b_n <\infty$ and $a_n \asymp b_n$ if $a_n \lesssim b_n$ and $b_n \lesssim a_n$ simultaneously.} $J_n$ with $2^{J_n} \asymp n$, the $\theta_{j,k} $'s are drawn independently according to